ArtusU/ecfblog/README.md

 # [ECF Blog](https://ecfblog.herokuapp.com/)

-Python Django ECF Blog, designed for a local charity as a database/journal/activity report allowing for describing recent projects and activities.
+Python Django ECF Blog, designed for a local charity as a database/ journal/ activity report allowing for describing and saving recent projects and activities.
 Search by categories/projects and users available.
-In the final version, only the employee will be able to create posts.
+In the final version, only the employee will be permited to create posts.
 Registration and Login functions will be limited to employees only.

 Deployment: Heroku, Postgresql